The History of Flat Caps - The Classic Lid - Ireland and Beyond

 But there’s no conclusive evidence.

-In the later 16th century, English authorities in Ireland, such as Lord Deputy John Perrot, did attempt to suppress traditional Irish dress, including the léine (calf- to ankle-length garment of white or yellow linen) and the mantle.
+In the later 16th century, English authorities in Ireland, such as Lord Deputy John Perrot, did attempt to suppress traditional Irish dress, including the léine (a billowing calf- to ankle-length tunic of white or yellow linen) and the brat (or "mantle" - a large, heavy, fringed wool cloak).
 They encouraged or required the adoption of “civil” (English-style) garments as part of broader efforts to anglicize Irish society.
 However, enforcement was weak from what we know.

-Promoters of Irish identity and fans of the Irish underdog story will often conflate these two historical facts.
+Promoters of Irish identity and fans of the Irish underdog story will often conflate these two historical facts to suggest that the law forced men to wear hats, the Irish invented a style of early flat cap, and the tradition was unbroken since then.
 We can’t fault them for their passion.

 But here’s the thing.
 Men have always worn hats.
 Hats protect you from the sun, wind and rain.
 Unlike Scottish Highland bonnets, the styles of hats we see represented in Irish art across the centuries are generally in keeping with those across Europe from century to century.
-There is no distinctly Irish cap (or English working man’s hat) that seems to span the centuries and be a direct forerunner of the flat cap.
+There is no distinctly Irish cap (or English working man’s hat for that matter) that seems to span the centuries and be a direct forerunner of the flat cap.

-Rather, visual evidence suggests that while styles moved with fashion to a degree, wider brimmed hats were usually preferred by those working the land.
+Speculartion aside, visual evidence suggests that ther was no tradtional Irish hat haned down as a cultural artifact.
+Rather, styles moved with the fashions of the times.
+We do know commn practical features were always favored.
+Wide-brimmed hats were usually preferred by those working the land.
 Sailors and fishermen often preferred bonnets that were more wind-proof.

-The flat cap was a hybrid.
-It was modeled on not one but several different types of hat that came into use in the 19th century.
-While a precise point at which the hat really came into uits own as a distinct style, we do know why it evolved.
+The flat cap was a hybrid; growing out of the necessities of the industrial revolution combined with military innovations and even sports.
+It was modeled on not one but several different types of hat that developed at this time.
+While we do not have a precise point at which the cap really came into its own as a distinct style, we do have some good ideas as to why it evolved.

 Safety and efficiency: